-Currently the latest hot spot for lunch.
+Flower Child is a local favorite for healthy options.
 It’s the cutest restaurant in the Inwood/Lover’s area.
 I’m obsessed with their Mother Earth bowl with Salmon.
 They have a pretty decent variety including salads, wraps, bowls, and more.
 They also have a good number of vegan, vegetarian, and gluten free options as well.
-The name Flower Child should clue you in on the ultra hippie vibe.
 I recommend going for an early lunch, say 11 or 1130a, because that line will seriously go out the door.
 They pride themselves in locally sourcing organic ingredients and farm raised animals.

 Who doesn’t love Eatzi’s.
 It’s like a smaller, cooler Central Market.
 There’s a chef’s case where you can create your meal and heat it up or even order in bulk to go.
 You’ll find things like grilled chicken, turkey meatloaf, sliced cuts of meat, seafood, all kinds of sides and more.
 Usually for lunch, most people hit up the sandwich and salad bar or the hot grill for the special of the day.
 You can also pick up pre-packaged salads or meals in the cooler section.
 The hardest part is avoiding the bakery section.
 There are a handful of locations in Dallas.